abrdn H1 2025 Earnings Call Transcript

 Jason Windsor

-So in I'll take the second question first if that's all right.
-I would expect the easy part to answer is the outlook.
-I think from the second half onwards will start to trend more toward customer growth.
+Okay.
+I'll take the second question first, if that's all right.
+I would expect the easy part to answer is the outlook, I think, from the second half onwards will start to trend more toward customer growth.
 We've seen a little bit of change in product mix and the way that incentives have gone through as we've stepped up marketing.
 I think I said this in previous calls.
+There's a sort of kind of a one-off effect as we up the marketing that is offset to subscriptions.
+In the second half and into 2026, I expect that number to trend more in line with customer growth.
+We talked, or Richard more precisely and his team talked in Manchester about the brand and marketing investment that we've made.
+We stepped that up materially last year and then a little bit further this year.

 Jason Windsor